Bobb McKittrick: Bobb McKittrick Award

 This award is given annually to the 49ers offensive lineman who best exemplifies the dedication, excellence and commitment of offensive line coach Bobb McKittrick, a five-time Super Bowl champion.

 In 1999, the San Francisco 49ers, under the direction of Bill Walsh, established the Bobb McKittrick Award.
 The award is meant to honor those offensive linemen who have best represented the courage, intensity and sacrifice displayed by the late Coach McKittrick during his 21 years of service with the 49ers.

 “Bobb gave distinguished service to the organization since our renaissance in 1979.
-He was a vital factor in five Super Bowl championships, the evolution of a dynasty and in the production of some of the finest offensive linemen in football.
-Offensive linemen don’t receive the recognition they so richly deserve.
+He was a vital factor in five Super Bowl Championships, the evolution of a dynasty and in the production of some of the finest offensive linemen in football.
+Offensive linemen don't receive the recognition they so richly deserve.
 This gives us a venue to honor their sacrifices and achievements”, Walsh said.

-A bronze plaque of McKittrick hangs in the 49ers locker room surrounded by the photographs of the McKittrick Award winners.
+A bronze plaque of McKittrick hangs in the 49ers locker room surrounded by photographs of the McKittrick Award winners.